Today's Articles

 Breaking Ground

-Now located on the National Mall (Independence Avenue and West Basin Drive), it was planned by Alpha Phi Alpha Fraternity to be constructed as a permanent testament to African American civil rights leader and Alpha Phi Alpha fraternity member Martin Luther King, Jr. The memorial will have three underlying themes: justice, democracy, and hope highlighted by the use of water, stone, and trees throughout the memorial.
+Now located on the National Mall (Independence Avenue and West Basin Drive), Alpha Phi Alpha Fraternity planned to construct it as a permanent testament to African American civil rights leader and Alpha Phi Alpha fraternity member Martin Luther King, Jr. The memorial will have three underlying themes: justice, democracy, and hope, highlighted by the use of water, stone, and trees throughout the memorial.

 New Poem Each Day